pynetscript/o365/README.md

     - Text: "text" variable

-When there is a change, it downloads the endpoints and filters for the “Allow” and “Optimize” category endpoints.
-It also uses a unique ClientRequestId across multiple calls and saves the latest version found in a temporary file.

 # cron job

 - I have added a cron job to run the script every 10 minutes.